Compare CSV Data to Existing Records In Your CRM

 Under Step 2, click the Compare (Preview) tab.

 Select the Identity Field from your CSV data.
 This should be a field where both the CSV and CRM have the same value.
-This needs to be a unique identifier that would only belong to a single record—such as email address, phone number, street address, or an ID number.
+This needs to be a unique identifier that would only belong to a single record—such as email address, phone number, street address, or ID number.

 compare-new-3.png